Suv4o/personal-blog-2023/content/2022/04/14/gsap-animation-with-vue3-and-vite.md

 ![blog hero image](https://res.cloudinary.com/suv4o/image/upload/c_scale,f_auto,w_750/v1649848849/blog/gsap-animation-with-vue3-and-vite/getting-started-with-gsap-in-vue-iyigej)

 We can also use `-=1`.
 In this case, the animation will start 1 second before the end of the timeline.
 Hence, creates overlaps.
-The full documentation of the timeline position parameters can be found at this [link](https://greensock.com/docs/v3/GSAP/Timeline).
+The full documentation of the timeline position parameters can be found at this <a href="https://greensock.com/docs/v3/GSAP/Timeline" target="_blank" rel="noopener noreferrer">link</a>.

 ## Controls in timeline